ry-v1/Notes/Spark: The Definitive Guide.md

 - Spark Applications consist of a driver process and a set of executor processes.
 The driver process runs your main() function, sits on a node in the cluster, and is responsible for three things:
     - maintaining information about the Spark Application;
-    - responding to a user’s program or input;
+    - responding to a user's program or input;
     - and analyzing, distributing, and scheduling work across the executors (discussed momentarily).

-- The driver process is absolutely essential—it’s the heart of a Spark Application and maintains all relevant information during the lifetime of the application.
+- The driver process is absolutely essential—it's the heart of a Spark Application and maintains all relevant information during the lifetime of the application.

 - The executors are responsible for actually carrying out the work that the driver assigns them.
 This means that each executor is responsible for only two things:
     - executing code assigned to it by the driver,